shakes76/PatternAnalysis-2023/recognition/DontForgetAlzheimers/README.md

 Testing code is also located in train.py

 After 20 epochs, the testing gave a result of 73.29%.

+Since the result was already 80% after the initial training of 20 epochs, a validation split was not created from the train set for hyper parameter tuning.

-This was based off the accuracy evaluation metric which is calculated by
+This result was based off the accuracy evaluation metric which is calculated by

 - $(TP + TN) / (TP + TN + FP + FN)$